Yale-EEB723/finalproject/code.md

 ## Results

 ### Is Synteny Analysis Possible?

+#### Most Genomes Have Short Scaffolds

+#### Most Genomes Are Highly Fragmented

+#### Scaffolds with At Least 3 Genes Per Scaffold
 Showing only the proportion *or* number of scaffolds alone is misleading.
 Having substantially more scaffolds will simulataneously decrease the proportion with > 3 genes but increase the number with > 3 genes.
 For the latter metric, highly contiguous genomes (Homo, Danio, Taeniopygia, Drosophila) will possess much fewer scaffolds > 3 genes.
 A more ideal metric may be a normalized ratio of the number:proportion of scaffolds with > 3 genes.

 ### Ghost Loci Analysis

-I selected a tSNE plot for a visualization of clustering (not the clustering itself).
-I did do a correspondence analysis but all points (except for one extreme outlier) were bunched up along the 0 values of the x and y axes, making it completely unreadable.
+Contingency matrix: choice of genes: scaffold.

+Tree approach

 #### Clustering Result

 Cross-clustering was mainly selected due to its ability to be robust to outliers and the fact a priori knowledge of k, the 'true' number of clusters, is not required.
 It achieves this by combining principles from 2 clustering algorithms: Ward's minimum variance and complete linkage.
 As Ward's builds clusters by minimizing squared distances of points from the cluster centroid, it is good for shaping clusters and estimating the optimal number of clusters.
 Complete linkage is used to identify outliers based on the fact that it uses the max distance between two points in different clusters as an estimate of the overall proximity between those clusters.

 It is possible this pattern arises from the clustering algorithm.
 Cross-cluster deals with outliers by excluding them from clustering - singleton clusters may represent outliers.
 Tellaroli et al. (2016) suggest that obtaining a single large cluster from cross-clustering suggests that clustering the data is not appropriate.
 However, my previous rotation project, where I attempted to cluster different animal cell types, used a different clustering algorithm (DBScan) which produced the same clustering pattern.
 This is pattern is further repeated using several other clustering algorithms (see Clustering Troubleshooting).

+I selected a tSNE plot for a visualization of clustering (not the clustering itself).
+The biplot resulting from a correspondence analysis was essentially unreadable, with all points bunching up along the 0-values of the x or y axes.

+-macro vs micro synteny: but interesting that long-range papers start off with a more wholescale macrosynteny approach, then extremely manual microsynteny search - very low throughput.
+Antonio's approach

 #### Absence Analysis Output
+The final output looks like this:

 ### Clustering Troubleshooting
 There are at least three elements to clustering: the data, the algorithm used to create the distance matrix, and the clustering algorithm.

-### Is the contingency matrix underlying the distance matrix too sparse?
+#### Is the contingency matrix underlying the distance matrix too sparse?
 Is it possible that all scaffolds appear similar because most scaffolds share few genes?
 If so, most scaffolds may look similar because they share the absence of many genes (many 0's).

-### Testing different subsets of data
+#### Testing different subsets of data
-#### relaxedbit data set
+##### relaxedbit data set
 This project compares sequences of very distantly related taxa.
 As such, lowering the BLAST bit score threshold to 100 for Agalma homologize may increase the number of genes shared by scaffolds.
 Data from all animal genomes was run through homologize with this relaxed threshold.
 A contingency matrix of Homo, Danio, and Strongylocentrotus sequences was made and subsequently downsampled into a 100x100 matrix.

 >>>Homology num anomaly???

-#### 5taxa dataset:
+##### 5taxa dataset:
 Another way to increase the number of 'shared' genes is to limit our comparison to a smaller subset of closely related, high quality genomes.
 Sequences from Strongylocentrotus, Danio, Homo, Drosophila, and Taeniopygia were run through Agalma homologize (at normal bitscore threshold).
 Homo, Danio, and Strongylocentrotus were then used to create a contingency matrix, which was ultimately downsampled into a 100x100 matrix.